 Benefits of Combustion Analysis

-By learning what the composition of the system's flue gases are, one can figure out if too much air is getting into the combustion chamber or if there's too much fuel.
-If there's too much air we can find places where additional air is getting pulled into the combustion process.
-If there's too much fuel we could locate the source of that as well.
-Proper operation starts with proper maintenance that includes combustion analysis.
+By learning what the composition of the system's flue gases is, one can figure out if too much air is getting into the combustion chamber or if there is too much fuel.
+If there is too much air, we can find places where additional air is getting pulled into the combustion analysis for the HVAC process.
+If there is too much fuel, we could locate the source of that as well.
+Proper operation starts with proper maintenance that includes combustion analysis for HVAC systems.

 Heat energy leaving the system exhaust flue (or stack) is often the largest single source of lost fuel energy and is made up of Dry Gas loss and Latent Heat Loss.
 Although some flue loss is unavoidable, equipment tune-up using combustion analysis data can often significantly reduce this source of heat loss and save fuel costs by improving fuel efficiency.